 The Charles Korvin Photograph Collection contains more than two hundred original photographs of the Spanish Civil War, printed in Paris circa 1937-38.
 Charles Korvin was an actor, photographer, and documentary filmmaker best known for his recurring role in the 1950s television series "Zorro."
 The bulk of the Korvin photograph collection may possibly be the still images taken during the preparation and filming of the documentary Heart of Spain.
 The photos document the military, medical, and social impact of the Spanish Civil War.
 Specific focus is placed on doctors (especially Dr. Norman Bethune), hospitals, and medical procedures.
 However, the photographs provide a broad overview of the war including bombings, political demonstrations, entertainment, and military training.
 A finding aid is available here, and a Special Collections Spotlight on the collection is available here.

 The Harriman Oral History collection contains 16 boxes of videotaped oral history interviews with more than 150 Abraham Lincoln Brigade veterans and their families and friends.
 Another set of these interviews is held by the Tamiment Library at New York University.
 Please contact the department for more information about the collection.

 The collection includes more than 250 anti-Fascist posters, sent or brought home by American volunteers in the Spanish Civil War.
-To see images of the poster collection, please visit the the Brandeis Institutional Repository.
+To see images of the poster collection, please visit the Brandeis Distinctive Collections.
 For more information about the collection, there is also a checklist of the posters and a Special Collections Spotlight blog post about the poster collection.